-Building on lessons learned from six years of implementation, TOMAK Phase 2 is delivering an integrated suite of activities to help rural families build resilient agriculture-based livelihoods, maintain year-round access to nutritious food, and improve household dietary practices.
+Building on lessons learned from Phase 1 implementation, TOMAK is now delivering an integrated suite of activities to support rural families with developing the tools they need to build resilient agriculture-based livelihoods, engage in economic activities by selling surplus produce, maintain year-round access to nutritious food, and improve household dietary practices.

-Working together to improve the systems which support farmers to grow and sell their produce has the potential to enhance livelihoods and bring about long-term change.
+Working together to improve food systems has the potential to enhance agricultural livelihoods and bring about long-term and sustainable change.

 TOMAK partners include the Ministry of Agriculture, Livestock, Fisheries and Forestry, Ministry of Health, Municipal Authorities: Baucau, Bobonaro, and Viqueque, and Secretary of State for Equality and Inclusion.
 NGO partners include Ra’es Hadomi Timor Oan (RHTO), Catholic Relief Services (CRS) and Caritas Diocesana de Baucau.